manish123297/react-redux-toolkit/README.md

 # Step 1.cartSlice.js->create a sclice for your data using the method createSlice()

--createSlice(name,initialState,reducers)
+- createSlice(name,initialState,reducers)

--1.name:name of the slice
+- 1.name:name of the slice
--2.initialState:initialState of the slice(eg const initialState = [];)
+- 2.initialState:initialState of the slice(eg const initialState = [];)
--3.reducers:it is a object like this
+- 3.reducers:it is a object like this

 - reducers: {
   add: (state, action) => {